AshtonSnapp/rouge/docs/book/2_types.md

 A string is just a list of characters (`[char]`) under the hood.
 However, it has extra functions and methods for dealing with usual text manipulation processes like making everything upper or lower case, or stripping prefixes and suffixes, or performing a Unicode normalization.
 Accessing the individual characters in the string is done like accessing the elements of a list.

-If, for some reason, you want to access the individual _bytes_ that make up a string (rather than the characters), you can call the `encode()` function which returns a `[ubyte]` containing the UTF-8 encoded bytes of the string.
+If, for some reason, you want to access the individual _bytes_ that make up a string (rather than the characters), you can call the `encode()` function which returns a `[byte]` containing the UTF-8 encoded bytes of the string.

 ### Maps